gregpalmr/alluxio-initd/README.md

 4 | Undefined | Not used/User-definable
 5 | X11 | As runlevel 3 + display manager(X)
 6 | Reboot | Reboots the system

+You may also modify the user that will start the daemons, and the ALLUXIO_HOME directory, if you installed it in a non-traditional location.
+Here is an example with the user set to "alluxio", but you can change it to "root" if you want the root user to start the daemons.

+     LINUX_USER=alluxio
+     ALLUXIO_HOME=/opt/alluxio

 ### Step 3.
 Copy the Alluxio init.d script to the /etc/init.d directory